Treatment for Anxiety in Dubai

 Question:

 I live in Dubai.
-Since few weeks i feel anxiety.
-There is nothing in my life which could explain such feelings.
+For a few weeks, I have felt anxiety.
+There is nothing in my life that could explain such feelings.
 My mother suffered from anxiety, and she is taking an antianxiety medication.
 I don’t want to get addicted to any medication.
-Where I can find a counsellor in Dubai?
+Where can I find a counsellor in Dubai?

 Answer: